gmsaas Commands

 The gmsaas tool uses an internal component called ADB Tunnel.
 ADB Tunnel enables secure ADB connections to instances.

-If you encounter frequent failures with the gmsaas instances adbconnect command usually during intensive, parallel use of multiple instances, consider using the gmsaas adb start and gmsaas adb stop commands.
-These commands manage ADB connections more reliably instead.
+If frequent failures occur with the gmsaas instances adbconnect command, consider using the gmsaas adb start and gmsaas adb stop commands to manage ADB connections more reliably instead.

 Recommended flow for test runs